datanav/docs/technical/youtrack-hubspot.rst

      - "string"

-YouTrack Groups to Hubspot Company
+YouTrack Groups to HubSpot Company
 ----------------------------------
-Every YouTrack Groups will be synchronized with a Hubspot Company.
+Every YouTrack Groups will be synchronized with a HubSpot Company.

-Once a link between a YouTrack Groups and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Groups and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Groups and a Hubspot Company:
+The following properties are synchronized between a YouTrack Groups and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - YouTrack Groups Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - name
      - properties.name
      - "string"

-YouTrack Organizations to Hubspot Company
+YouTrack Organizations to HubSpot Company
 -----------------------------------------
-Every YouTrack Organizations will be synchronized with a Hubspot Company.
+Every YouTrack Organizations will be synchronized with a HubSpot Company.

-Once a link between a YouTrack Organizations and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Organizations and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Organizations and a Hubspot Company:
+The following properties are synchronized between a YouTrack Organizations and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - YouTrack Organizations Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - description
      - properties.description
      - "string"